-proposity.
-There are no Conservatories or Porches pertaining to the property. ------------ -- --

-Communal areas There are no communal areas pertaining to the property.
+Communal areas There are no communal areas pertaining to the property. ---------------- ---

 Garages and permanent outbuildings Visually inspected.
-The subjects benefit from a detached single motor garage which was seen to e of brick construction under a pitched slated roof.
-Access is by way of a remote controlled vehicular "up and over" door to the front elevation and pedestrian access leading from the side gardens.
+The subjects benefit from a detached single motor garage which would appear to be of block construction under a pitched tiled roof.
+Access is by way of a vehicular up and over door to the front elevation and a pedestrian doorway to the side.

 Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to the front, side and rear.
-Gardens are bound by way of masonry walling.
+The subjects benefit from garden grounds to all sides.
+The front gardens incorporate a car run-in providing off street parking.
+Gardens are bound by way of masonry walling, fencing and hedges.

 Ceilings Visually inspected from floor level.
 Ceilings within the property are formed in timber lath and plaster and plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are formed predominantly in brick construction with a plaster finish.
+Internal walls are formed in a combination of brick work plastered on both faces and plasterboard.